The Problem with Follow-Up Sequences

 4 Signals per Year: Enough to Maintain the Flow

-“But if I only send one email, do I lose the prospects who didn’t reply?”
+The natural question: if you only send one email, do you lose the prospects who didn’t reply?

-No. On average, Rodz detects 4 actionable signals per company per year.
-Each signal is a new contact opportunity, with fresh context and a new message.
-Instead of following up with variants of the same email, you re-engage the prospect when a new event justifies outreach.
+Not really.
+On average, Rodz detects 4 actionable signals per company per year.
+Each one is a fresh contact opportunity, with new context and a new message.
+Rather than following up with variants of the same email, you re-engage the prospect when a new event justifies it.
+Think of the logic as: “I want to contact this company WHEN they post a new sales hire, WHEN they announce a funding round, WHEN their new commercial director is appointed.”
+Each of those moments is a clean first touch, not a follow-up.

-Across a target market of 5,000 companies, that represents 20,000 contact opportunities per year, roughly 80 signals per business day.
-More than enough to feed a salesperson’s pipeline.
+Across a target market of 5,000 companies, that’s 20,000 contact opportunities per year, roughly 80 signals per business day.
+More than enough to feed a salesperson’s pipeline without a single chase email.

 How to Switch from Sequences to Signals